-The WCC helps you think your way more deeply into your topic and helps you see new implications in your data, research, and ideas.
+- It helps you think your way more deeply into your topic and helps you see new implications in your data, research, and ideas.

-The WCC also helps with all English as Second Language issues, from writing and grammar to pronunciation and conversation practice.
+- And it helps with all English as Second Language issues, from writing and grammar to pronunciation and conversation practice.

-On the scheduler, any white slot is an available appointment; any light blue slot is an appointment that has already been taken by someone else; any yellow/orange slot is your own appointment; any dark blue slot means no lecturer is available.
+On this scheduler, any white slot is an available appointment; any light blue slot is an appointment that has already been taken by someone else; any yellow/orange slot is your own appointment; any dark blue slot means no lecturer is available.
 Click on any white slot.
 When the pop-up window appears, for remote consultations, put a link to the shared Google doc with your paper.
 Click Save Appointment and it is yours.

-You’ll receive a reminder notice the night before the appointment that will remind you of the day and time of your appointment.
+You’ll receive a reminder the night before the appointment that will remind you of the day and time of your appointment.